 Ghostbusters 1984 Kid Review

-As we arrive upon the release the Ghostbusters 2016 ‘reboot’, ‘remake’, ‘redo’, whatever they want to call it – we can expect to see venom, anger and rejection hurled at it.
+As we arrive upon the release of the Ghostbusters 2016 ‘reboot’, ‘remake’, ‘redo’ – or whatever they want to call it – we can expect to see venom, anger and rejection hurled at it.

 The animosity has been building to absurd levels.
 On July 15, 2016 the pressure will explode with what I suspect will be a torrent of criticism, complaints, anger, rage and viciousness for this hoped for re-ignition of the comedy franchise.
-After decades of waiting by fans for a next installment of Ghostbusters will Paul Feig’s film be the one everyone has been waiting for?
+After decades of waiting by fans for a new installment of Ghostbusterswill Paul Feig’s film be the one everyone has been waiting for?

 Possible, but I doubt it.

 I thought I would do something to contrast the expected further hate and complaining that longtime older fans will unleash when the remake comes out – and possibly even the young ones as well.
 Maybe even non-Ghostbusters fans will gripe about it!

 Instead of jumping aboard the complain train (for now at least) I thought I would focus on the more optimistic, sunnier, innocent perspective of young Ghostbuster fans and be reminded what an entertaining, funny movie the original 1984 film is through their tender eyes.